 Hot on the heels of a world premier at the Toronto International Film Festival, Now Is The Time (Waaydanaa), the new short film by Burnaby-based Haida artist and filmmaker Christopher Auchter (BMA 2002), will show at the Vancouver International Film Festival.

-The film tells the story of internationally renowned Haida carver Robert Davidson, who, in 1969 at age 22, was instrumental in changing the history of his people when a totem pole he had carved was raised above Old Massett in Haida Gwaii – the first totem pole to be raised there in almost a century.
+The film tells the story of internationally renowned Haida carver Robert Davidson, who, in 1969 at age 22, was instrumental in changing the history of his people.
+It was that year that a totem pole Robert had carved was raised above Old Massett in Haida Gwaii – the first totem pole to be raised there in almost a century.

 More than a century previous, Haida Gwaii’s Old Massett Village had been home to a number of totem poles, bristling up from the coastal landscape, facing out to sea.
 During visits to museums in Vancouver, Davidson had seen photographs of that past – a past which scarcely resembled his home in the 1960s, where no such totem poles still existed.